Saurx9611/Mycontact/README.md

 ## 🚀 Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing.
+Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites